We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cool baths and showers

 Ensure that you dry your skin properly after bathing.
-Skin that’s left wet can get irritated.
+Skin that’s left wet can become irritated.

 Fans and air conditioners

 While your skin heals, avoid excessive sweating and humid air.
 Ventilation is important in letting your rash dry out and stay cool.
-Stay in an air-conditioned room, or use an air fan.
+When possible, stay in an air-conditioned room, or use an air fan.

 Light, moisture-wicking clothes